lauang/InShare/README.md

  a) Locate an area of the code which could result in a SQL injection
     vulnerability.

- b) Test the presence of the SQL injection without harming the data.
+ b) Test the presence of the SQL injection without harming the data
+    or violating the users' privacy by exposing private data.

  c) Devise an exploit which uses SQL injection to read all the
     notes on the server.
 To demonstrate it on the sample database,